I’ve mentioned in the past that perennials are my favorite plants to grow. I love not having to replant them each year!

 It might take a few years for your rhubarb plant to begin producing but each passing year, you will harvest larger and larger crops from this plant.

 When planting this perennial vegetable, plant it in full sun and in moist, well-draining soil.

-Plant the rhubarb crown in early spring and apply a balanced fertilizer.
+Plant the rhubarb seeds or crown in early spring and apply a balanced fertilizer.

 It is also a must to plant your rhubarb in a place where it won’t be disturbed so it can stay productive for many years to come.

 Rhubarb is great to add with strawberries in recipes such as strawberry jam and strawberry pie.

 If you love spicy vegetables, horseradish is a must-have perennial vegetable.
 It can be added to sandwiches and other meals or can be made into a delicious sauce.

 Horseradish is also said to cure gout, urinary tract infection, joint pain, and nerve pain.

 It thrives in full sun but can also tolerate light shade.